centreon/centreon-documentation/versioned_docs/version-23.10/migrate/nagios-to-centreon.md

 ## Usage

 On a fresh Centreon server,the default poller is named "Central".
-If you rename it or if you want to link this Nagios configuration to a predefined poller,you must change the poller name on line 65:
+If you rename it or if you want to link this Nagios configuration to a predefined poller, you must change the poller name on line 65:

 ```perl